PhilipFlyvholm/learnit-plus-plus/readme.md

 ## How to build

+## Development

 > [!NOTE]
 > We use Bun instead of Node.
-If you prefer using Node, please avoid committing the package-lock.json file.
+If you prefer using Node we don't guarantee that building will work, but just replace `bun` with `npm run` in the commands.

 1. Run `bun i` if it is the first time building
+2. Run `bun dev` to start the development server
+3. Open [https://learnit.itu.dk/my/](https://learnit.itu.dk/my/) and start making cool stuff 🪄

+## Production

+1. Use `bun build` to build the extension and make a local build in the `build/` folder
-2. Run `bun package:chrome` to generate a zip in the `build` folder for chrome (Use `bun package:firefox` for firefox)
+2. Use `bun package:chrome` to generate a zip in the `build/` folder for chrome
-3. Done
+3. Use `bun package:firefox` for a Firefox zip package
+4. Done time to distribute 🎉

 ## Support